lorenmartin/workshop_task_1/README.md

 2D primitive shapes / loops
 https://lorenmartin.github.io/workshop_task_1/

-These are the notes i made for the foloowing workshop, in the end i used chatGPT to help me do code for moving spheres.
-VhatGPT understand the coding better.
+These are the notes i made for the following workshop, in the end i used chatGPT to help me do code for moving spheres.
+Chat GPT helped me understand the coding better.

 {} curly brackets means full loops